flyteorg/flyte/docs/introduction/getting_started_with_workflow_development/flyte_project_components.md

 # Flyte project components

-A Flyte project is a directory containing task and workflow code, internal Python source code, configuration files, and other artifacts needed to package up your code so that it can be run on a Flyte cluster.
+A Flyte project is a directory containing task and workflow code, internal Python source code, configuration files, and other artifacts required to package up your code so that it can be run on a Flyte cluster.

 ## Directory structure